Anomalous Superfluid Density in Pair-Density-Wave Superconductors: Methods

-Importantly, we observe that $K_{\text{col}}(ik_0,{\bf k}\rightarrow 0)$ is always {\it negative}, indicating that amplitude fluctuations suppress the superfluid density; these fluctuations represent out-of-condensate excitations and, thus, necessarily reduce its weight.

-The contribution to the superfluid density, arising from the current-current correlations as derived from \( K_0 \), can be written in compact form for both the longitudinal and transverse response functions.
-This depends on bilinear combinations of the Gor'kov Green's functions defined in Eq.~(\ref{4}) as:
+The fermionic contribution to the superfluid density, $n_0$, is obtained by taking the zero-frequency, long-wavelength limit of $K_0$.
+This allows $n_0$ to be written in a compact form for both longitudinal and transverse responses, depending on bilinear combinations of the Gor'kov Green's functions.
+This leads to a central equation of our work: